 - Le footing – Running/jogging

 - Babyfoot – Foosball

-Therefore, in the course of time and history, both the languages have influenced each other with the culture and their tongue.
-French played a significant role in structuring modern English language.
-Also, English speakers find it easier to learn French due to the usage of French words in English.
+In the course of time and history, both languages have influenced each other in a big way, with French playing a significant role in structuring modern English.

 Knowing the nuances (another borrowed word!) between English and French are key to providing high-quality, accurate, translation.
 To learn more about what experienced translators can do for your business, check out Summa Linguae’s translation services.

 The Cultural Differences You Should Know before Doing Business in China

 Over the years, we’ve conducted various speech-related data collection business in China, and the experien...

 Twitter: Why is it so popular in Japan?

 Twitter fosters a sense of unity in Japan, where fewer characters go a long way.
 Learn more about how this...